Photo Gossip: 'Rare' Picture of Jamaican Reggae Singer Nicky Thomas, at the Q Club London

 Popular Culture And Photography

-Popular culture, is littered with good photography.
+Meanwhile, popular culture as they say is littered with good photography.
 And whilst it is said that being a good photographer is not easy, let alone getting to that professional level, we have much to thank the professionals, for some of the unforgettable images of our times.
+So how did Albert get his shots?

 R. A Albert (1935-2009)